ntpeters/pyvidia/README.md

 --deviceid DEVICEID     Provide a device PCI ID to be used instead of auto-
                         detecting one

+--url                   Output the download URL for the required driver

 -v, --verbose           More detailed output
 ```